 Sarah died August 26, 1932 in Derby.
 Allison died on November 16, 1936.
 He was burried at Murray Cemetery.

 Meigs County is located in East Tennessee and was formed from Rhea County in 1836.
-In 1819 the legislature took over part of the Cherokee Nation which was on the south east bank of the Tennessee Rive and this is the land that became Meigs County.
+In 1819 the legislature took over part of the Cherokee Nation which was on the south east bank of the Tennessee River and this is the land that became Meigs County.

 A. W. Smith, for sixty years a resident of Lucas county, died in Chariton on Monday, November 16, 1936 at the age of 86 years, 4 months and 12 days.